 Despite its rough and tumble looks, the Rancho had limited off-road ability since it was front-wheel drive.
 But given that so many cars these days are just this, marketed as SUVs, and buyers love the combination of ruggedness and adventurousness, it would seem that the Matra Rancho was well ahead of its time.

-Matra took the unlikely form of the Simca 1100 pick-up and turned it into an exceedingly practical family car.
-Launched originally as the Matra-Simca Rancho, it became the Talbot-Matra Rancho in 1980 when Simca’s parent Chrysler revived the Talbot brand.
+Matra took the unlikely base of a Simca 1100 van and turned it into an exceedingly practical family car.
+It even offered a seven-seat option, predating the rush to MPVs that happened in the late-1980s.
+Launched originally as the Matra-Simca Rancho, it became the Talbot-Matra Rancho in 1980 when Simca’s parent Chrysler was taken over by Peugeot and revived the Talbot brand as a consequence.

 The bolt-on rear structure gave huge visibility, with the rear seat raised to make it even easier for rear passengers to see out.
 The rear seat folded to increase an already generous luggage space.

 The glassfibre rear body structure suggests a resilience to rust, which is sadly lacking in reality.
 The rear section can be unbolted and underneath you’re likely to find a world of corrosion.
 If anything, the Rancho is even worse than other Simcas, as the modifications to create it resulted in even more rot traps than usual.